SaadVakil91/Data-Science-Projects/Project 2 - Titanic Survival Rates Prediction/README.md

 ## Summary:
 Here the task is to predict the survival of passengers on board the titanic ship

+## Output:
+My trained Random Forest model is able to predict survivalability of **85 percent** of the passengers on board the titanic.

 ## Dataset:
 *Source: Data has been downloaded from kaggle: https://www.kaggle.com/c/titanic/data*
 * train: Contains 891 rows of data of passengers aboard the titanic ship